 Micah has been working with various forms of communications since 2003.
 Beginning in graphic design while at Indiana University, and moving more into strategic marketing and branding, post college, and her career.
 In 2006, Micah was hired by Young & Laramore to work on Brizo - brizo.com, a luxury kitchen/bath product manufactured by the Delta Faucet Company.
 In addition to the Brizo account, Mrs. Smith managed a book proposal and podcast productions of the Carmelite Nuns of Indianapolis - a long time client of Young & Laramore.
 She also supervised and worked closely with the New Business Team to enter Young & Laramore into industry achievement awards throughout the year: the Effies, The One Show and Communication Arts awards, to name a few.
 Over the past four years, Micah has started and currently runs her own graphic and web design company called Mocha Notes, LLC.
 The company produces print materials for both businesses and individuals.
 Her company also partners with a web development firm to ensure her web design is both visually pleasing and developed with the best quality possible.
 In addition to running her business, Micah spends a lot of her time working with non-profits who share her passion of the arts and education.
 Micah has volunteered with The Center for Leadership Development as a facilitator for both their Precious Miss program (serving girls from 6th to 8th grade) and their Self Discovery Program (serving high school students).
 Micah has also worked with the Iibada Dance Company, helping them acquire first time grant funding as well as working to improve their overall brand management and awareness, board development, community involvement and marketing.

-A Lafayette, IN native, Sherry has spent most of her adult community life in Columbus, Indiana.
-She currently serves as Executive Director of Centra Foundation – the newly formed philanthropic arm of Centra Credit Union, Previously she was President and CEO of Heritage Fund – the Community Foundation of Bartholomew County for 12 years.
+A Lafayette, Indiana native, Sherry has spent most of her adult community life in Columbus.
+Previously she was President and CEO of Heritage Fund – the Community Foundation of Bartholomew County for 12 years.
 During her tenure the foundation partnered with the local Community Education Coalition in obtaining a $38 million grant from Lilly Endowment for EcO15 – an initiative that addresses educational and career training needs in southeastern Indiana.
 Earlier positions include serving as Executive Director of the Columbus Area Arts Council for two years and being Senior Deputy Mayor and Director of Community Development for the City of Columbus for ten years.
 Active on a number of local boards, Sherry continues to work with the national Council on Foundations in ensuring that foundations comply with high ethical and operating standards.
 She is a frequent speaker and/or trainer on leadership, governance and community collaboration matters.